This application's name will be `hello_world`.

 "Hello, world!"

-If you want to use a complex data structure as the input, you can define a custom type and use it as the function’s argument type.
+If you want to use a complex data structure as an application request input or output, you can define Pydantic model classes and use them in the application function type hints.
 For example:

 from pydantic import BaseModel